F-Gray/QCCSRC/README.md

 The C++ header files included here are used in codes developed within the Qatar Carbonates and Carbon Storage Research Centre (QCCSRC) at Imperial College London.
 They provide useful library functions for:

 * Reading input parameter files
+* Buffered file reading/writing with array ordering operations
 * 3D data grid class both on local memory systems and distributed over multi-node MPI systems
 * Domain decomposition class for multi-node MPI systems
 * Multithreading classes
+* Accurate timer
 * Topology mapping class for multi-node MPI systems, including GPUs
-* Buffered file reading/writing
-* Performance timer

 All libraries are compatible with both Linux and Windows systems.